(Vowed religious observances in the month of Shravan)

 In the ritual of this vrat, a kalash (Metal pot) is placed and Shri Varadalakshmi is invoked into it.
 The Shrisukta is recited and the Devi is worshipped.
 Thereafter a Naivedya of 21 anarasas is offered to her.
 Thereafter, Brahman (One who belongs to the first of the four varṇas [Classes], studies scriptures and imparts knowledge to the society), married women and celibates are offered upayan, that is, gifts.

 In South Bharat, Varadalakshmi vrat is observed on the last Friday of the bright fortnight of the Hindu lunar month of Ashadh.
 People believe that in the temples of Tiruvadi, Tiruvayur and Tiruputtur, Devi Lakshmi herself worshipped Deity Shiva.
 Therefore these temples have special significance for the observance of this vrat.
-Begetting a son, prosperity and obtaining wealth and grains are the fruits of observing this vrat.
+Begetting a child, prosperity and obtaining wealth and grains are the fruits of observing this vrat.

 3. Kajjali Trutiya